When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 5. Clean your e-bike regularly

-The problem with road muck in the winter is it’s often got salt and other corrosive materials in it, plus the muck itself will have an abrasive action on your bikes drivetrain (chain, derailleur).
+The problem with road muck in the winter is it’s often got salt and other corrosive materials in it, plus the muck itself will have an abrasive action on your bike’s drivetrain (chain, derailleur).

 If you have access to an outside tap and hose, cleaning your bike should only take 5 minutes or so, and it’s time well spent – even if you have to do it after every ride.
 If left, this can accumulate and over time will reduce the performance and service life of your components significantly.

 It’s worth getting something like Muc Off bike protect which acts as a water dispersant and is good to use on components post-wash.
-I did this all through last winter on my Vitus Mach E hybrid and it still looks as good as new and I have only needed to replace the chain and brake pads so far (after nearly 2000 miles).
+I did this all through last winter on my Vitus Mach E hybrid and it still looks as good as new I have only needed to replace the chain and brake pads so far (after nearly 2000 miles).

 6. Maintain your Electric Bike

-One thing that has always shocked me is how some owners just don’t take of their e-bikes.
+One thing that has always shocked me is how some owners just don’t take off their e-bikes.
 I’ve had bikes back in for servicing after 6 months of winter use, and it’s shocking the condition some are in.
-Bald tyres, brake pads down to the metal, really worn chains and other components plus completely plastered in muck.
+Bald tyres, brake pads down to the metal, really worn chains and other components plus completely plastered in the muck.